wdlingit/maccu/README.md

 This respository is currently for describing the `OneStopWrapper.pl` of [maccu](https://maccu.sourceforge.net/index.html), which performs co-expression clustering in one command.
 In this document, we also present the use of a co-expression database of Arabidopsis Col-0 RNAseq samples made based on data from [DEE2](https://dee2.io/).

 ### Installation requirement
 It should be feasible to run `OneStopWrapper.pl` in recent linux distributions.
 The only requirement is java runtime environment greater than or equal to 8.
-In this document, we use an ubuntu20 VM with 8GB ram for running all commands.
+In this document, we use an ubuntu20 VM with 8GB ram to run all commands.

 Install java runtime environment.
 ```